 Are statins safe?

-It is quite understandable to have questions when you may need to take a new medicine.
-Statins are the most widely used medicine to lower cholesterol and they have been around for a long time, and there have been a lot of news stories about them which sometimes puts people off taking them.
+It is quite understandable to have questions if you need to take a new medicine.
+Statins are the most widely used medicine to lower cholesterol and they have been around for a long time.
+There have been a lot of news stories about them which sometimes puts people off taking them.

 We are often asked if statins are safe and if there are any side effects.
-We've put together some answers to frequently asked questions that may help you decide.
+It's up to you whether you start taking them or not, so we've put together some answers to common questions to help you decide.